programmfabrik/easydb-documentation/content/technical/database/manual_pool_moving.en.md

 > Before doing any manipulation in the database, ensure you have a current backup.
 See [Backup & Restore](../../../sysadmin/backupandrestore/) for more information.

-To get the name of the PostgreSQL database, query the used database like this (assuming your easydb URL is easydb.example.com):
+To get the correct name of the PostgreSQL database to manipulate, query the easydb like this... (assuming your easydb URL is https://easydb.example.com):

 ```
 curl -s https://easydb.example.com/api/v1/settings|grep db-name